-Free stuff with Medicaid?
-Yes, please!
-We have found a TON of unexpected ways that Medicaid can help you – from rent money to free gym memberships to free meals delivered right to your door.
+Did you know you can get free stuff with Medicaid?
+It’s true!
+We have found a TON of unexpected ways that Medicaid can help you – from rent money to free gym memberships to discounts on shopping and more!

 Before we dive into the incredible offers we’ve found, it’s important to understand that Medicaid benefits can differ a lot between states and even between plans.
 This list does include some perks that are available to anyone who receives Medicaid in any state, but most of the best offers are very specific to certain states and plans.
 We’ll show you how to verify what’s available in your plan a little later.